Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 	df.shape
 	```

 	How many rows were dropped from the dataset?
+How many remain?

 1. Use this statement to list the columns in the dataset and show the number of missing values in each: